srobb1/trpdownload_nbcluster/README.md

 Authored by Sofia Robb

-## Need to update this info for this module
 Works with the Trpdownload_api module to create

  1) CSV file for download that contains:
  -  NBCluster Feature uniquename
  -  NBCluster Feature name